Retama Park

 Retama Park is a class 1 pari-mutuel horse racetrack located in Selma, Texas, United States, that opened in 1995.
-Live quarter horse races meet June to August and live thoroughbred races meet September to November.
-Simulcast racing is shown year round.
+Live quarter horse races meet July to September.
+Simulcast racing is shown year-round.
 The track is owned by the Retama Development Corporation (a quasi-governmental entity formed by the City of Selma) and managed by Penn Entertainment.

 History

 The Retama Development Corporation was formed in the early 1990s to issue bonds to finance the track's construction and to act on behalf of Selma to oversee the racetrack's construction and operations.
 Retama Park held it first race on April 7, 1995, 1 and 1/2 years behind schedule.